alyssanekk/final_project/README.md

 ### Urban Areas
 Then, we had to take the contour lines to represent different density levels and apply them to the graph.
 The image below represents the urban areas findings.
 ![](Goicoechea_urban_areas.png)
 Then, density dots were added.
-Low = Blue, High = Black
+Low = Red, High = Blue
 ![urban areas w points](Goicoechea_urban_areas_with_points.png)

 ### Density Image